MikeR94/CI-Project-Portfolio-5/README.md

 ## Project Goals

-1 - Build a project to help users gain knowledge about League of Legends 2 - Ensure the project is fully responsive to cater for all user device screen sizes 3 - Design an intuitive layout that promotes a positive user experience 4 - Implement a theme that compliments the project
+1 - Build a project to help users gain knowledge about League of Legends <br>
+2 - Ensure the project is fully responsive to cater for all user device screen sizes <br>
+3 - Design an intuitive layout that promotes a positive user experience <br>
+4 - Implement a theme that compliments the project <br>
-5 - Allow users to quickly search for a champion
+5 - Allow users to quickly search for a champion <br>
-6 - Allow users to filter champions by role
+6 - Allow users to filter champions by role <br>
-7 - Give the users the ability to upvote and remove the upvote on a champion 8 - Give the users the ability to view a champion leaderboard 9 - Give the users the ability to create/edit and delete a comment on a champion 10 - Allow staff members to be able to manage the website 11 - Ensure users don't have access to staff member features 12 - Require users to have an account to access additional features
+7 - Give the users the ability to upvote and remove the upvote on a champion <br>
+8 - Give the users the ability to view a champion leaderboard <br>
+9 - Give the users the ability to create/edit and delete a comment on a champion <br>
+10 - Allow staff members to be able to manage the website <br>
+11 - Ensure users don't have access to staff member features <br>
+12 - Require users to have an account to access additional features <br>

 ## User Stories